 As this is a visual industry, this template contains more images than most.
 But there’s also room to go through the various services you offer and explain your pricing.

-If your pitching your advertising skills, you might want to use this bold and simple template that focuses on results.
+If you’re pitching your advertising skills, you might want to use this bold and simple template that focuses on results.

 It’s clean, professional and the imagery is minimal, meaning there’s no distractions from the bottom line.